EXPLAINER: How Correa lost Giants deal, ended up with Mets

 WHAT’S NEXT?

 The top shortstops are signed, leaving limited choices remaining on the market.
-Justin Turner joined the Red Sox and Xander Bogaerts signed in San Diego.
+Trea Turner joined the Phillies and Xander Bogaerts signed in San Diego.

 The Chicago Cubs introduced their new shortstop, Dansby Swanson, on Wednesday after he finalized a $177 million, seven-year contract.